airvlab/cathsim/README.md

       - Create a prefab for rope fragments and assign it to the fragmentPrefab field.
       - Configure the desired number of fragments, spacing between them, and raycast distance for collisions in the inspector.
-      - In the Inspector panel, customize the following parameters to suit your project:
+      - In the Inspector panel, customise the following parameters to suit your project:
          1) Fragment Prefab: Assign a prefab for rope fragments.
          2) Fragment Count: Set the number of rope fragments.
          3) Interval: Specify the spacing between fragments.